 Drugs brought me instant relief.
 I could swallow a pill, or snort a line, and within minutes, I would feel relief.
 This perhaps is why opioids and benzodiazepines appealed to me so much.
 It was like being wrapped in a warm blanket with rose coloured glasses, and I could simply watch the pain of existence wash away.

-This was perhaps the hardest part of achieving sobriety.
+This was probably the hardest part of achieving sobriety.
 My security blanket was gone, and I was alone in a dark and terrifying world.
 I felt grief for the substances that were no longer a part of my life.

 It was at this point that my key worker from the substance misuse treatment centre said something that woke me up to the reality of what had been happening.